spring-io/dataflow.spring.io/content/documentation/pages/9-applications/3-stream-applications-migration-guide.md

 # Migrating from 2.x to 3.x Stream Applications

-Recently the Spring team [redesigned the pre-packaged stream applications](https://spring.io/blog/2020/07/13/introducing-java-functions-for-spring-cloud-stream-applications-part-0).
+Recently, the Spring team [redesigned the pre-packaged stream applications](https://spring.io/blog/2020/07/13/introducing-java-functions-for-spring-cloud-stream-applications-part-0).
 These will be released in bulk using calendar-based release names, such as `2020.0.0-M2`.
-We also refer to the `3.x` (+) version, since stream applications included in these releases start with version `3.0.0`.
+We also refer to the `3.x`(+) version, since stream applications included in these releases start with version `3.0.0`.
 Along with many important enhancements, we introduced some changes that are incompatible with the `2.x` line.
-This means that existing Spring Cloud Data Flow stream definitions based on `2.x` applications will not translate directly to `3.x` applications.
+This means that existing Spring Cloud Data Flow stream definitions based on `2.x` applications do not translate directly to `3.x` applications.
 The following is a summary of changes that you need to be aware of when migrating `2.x` Spring Cloud Stream applications to `3.x`:

-- Some applications have been renamed
+- Some applications have been renamed.
-- In some cases, applications have been retired, replaced with equivalent functionality, or combined into a single application
+- In some cases, applications have been retired, replaced with equivalent functionality, or combined with other applications.
-- Property prefixes have changed
+- Property prefixes have changed.
-- In some cases, properties have been removed or added
+- In some cases, properties have been removed or added.
-- All pre-built sources now support function composition
+- All pre-built sources now support function composition.

 <!--CAUTTION-->

 We do not support pipelines that mix `2.x` and `3.x` applications.
-They use different versions of the Spring Cloud Stream binder, which has been known to cause problems in some cases.
+They use different versions of the Spring Cloud Stream binder.
+Trying to combine them has been known to cause problems in some cases.
 If you have an existing data pipeline that requires an app that is not available in `3.x`, we recommend that you do not upgrade.

 <!--END_CAUTION-->

 ## Application changes

 The following applications have been retired, replaced, or renamed in the `3.x` line.
-`None` in the replacement column indicates that the application will be discontinued unless there is sufficient interest in the community.
+`None` in the replacement column indicates that the application will be discontinued, unless there is sufficient interest in the community.

 | Retired                               | Replacement                                                                                                                                               |
 | ------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |